 Entering the village!

-In the village, there’s not so different stuff to do.
-You will have a nice and pleasant walk through the houses (which are mostly two store houses conserved their authenticity) and enjoy tasting vines produced of different fruits,
+In the village, there’s not so much different stuff to do.
+You will have a nice and pleasant walk through the houses (which are mostly two store houses which conserved their authenticity).
+And then you will enjoy tasting vines produced of different fruits.

-and have a nice meal in any of the restaurants.
-The specials of the village are stuffed squash blossoms and gozleme (a kind of flap cake which is filled with cheese, potatoes, eggplant or spinach) As the environment is so pleasant and the food is delicious, you can be sure that you will enjoy your meals.
+Later on, you can have a nice meal in any of the restaurants.
+The specials of the village are stuffed squash blossoms and “gozleme” (a kind of flap pastry which is filled with cheese, potatoes, eggplant or spinach, depending on your choice).
+In that extremely pleasant environment, you can be pretty sure you will enjoy very delicious food.

-And if you stay the night over at a hotel/pension, the night will be relatively silent and calm and you will enjoy a great village breakfast in the morning.
+And if you stay the night over at a hotel/pension, the night will be relatively silent and calm.
+This will be followed by a great village breakfast in the morning.
 Which is a real hit…

-There are grumblings and comments about the hotels and parking lots that the prices are expensive.
-It is true that hotels don’t have that much of capacity and the demand spoils them a little.
+About the hotels and parking lots, certain people might think that the prices are a bit expensive.
+It is true that the hotels don’t have that much capacity and the demand spoils them a little.
 And it’s also true that we can stay at a better seaside place at the same price.
 But if you wish to stay at night, it’s absolutely affordable.
 Not as expensive as those luxury resorts for sure.
-The prices at the restaurants are better than the hotels and parking, the food is not expensive.
+The prices at the restaurants are better than the hotels and parking.
+In other words, the food is not expensive at all.

-One last thing to tell about Şirince is: you can be sure you will enjoy your time at Şirince whenever you visit there, the village is beautiful at spring and autumn; it’s a place to run away from the hot weather in summer and it’s so peaceful and romantic during the rainy winter days.
+One last thing to tell about Şirince is the fact that you can be sure you will enjoy your time at Şirince whenever you visit it.
+The village is so beautiful especially in spring and autumn.
+It certainly is a place to run away from the hot weather in summer and it’s so peaceful and romantic during the rainy winter days.